September 14, 2021 California Gubernatorial Recall Election

 You have several options for voting in this election:

-- You can drop off the ballot at more than 300 secure ballot drop boxes that will be located across the county.
-The Registrar-Recorder provides a list of drop box locations.
+- You can drop off the ballot at more than 400 secure ballot drop boxes located across the county.
+The Registrar-Recorder provides a list of drop-box locations.

 - After returning your ballot via drop box or by mail you can check to make sure your ballot was received and tallied through the Secretary of State's ballot tracker tool.

 - You can vote in person at Vote Centers across the county.
-Select Vote Centers will open for early voting on Oct.
-24 and will remain open through Election Day.
-Others will operate from Oct.
-30 through Election Day.
-A Vote Center will be located at Cal State LA.
+Select Vote Centers will open for early voting on Sept.
+4 and will remain open through Election Day.
+Others will operate from Sept.
+11 through Election Day.
+A Vote Center will be located at Cal State LA beginning Sept.
+11.